Cash Runway: Meaning, Formula & Key Strategies

 Cash runway is one of the many financial indicators that you should track as a B2B company.

-A good cash runway for your business all depends on the growth stage you are in.
+A question often asked is, How much runway should a startup have?
+A good startup runway depends on the growth stage you are in.
 Two years ago, if your business was in its early stages and had just raised, you’d typically would have wanted to aim for a 2-3 year runway.
 However, in today’s context, you’d want that to be much longer.
 In any case the more months of cash runway you have the better it is for your business.
 Generally speaking, the rule of thumb to follow is 3 years.

 As a business owner, your goal is to steer clear of a runway that falls below 12 months.
 With a runway of under a year, you can consider yourself in a danger zone.
 Being in this zone means that you have lost some control over your business’s trajectory.
 Falling under this time bracket can leave you in a tricky situation as it does not give you enough time to anticipate any possible changes you might need to perform, such as raising capital, changing strategy, or in a worst-case scenario selling to save your business.